 Is defined as the production, preparation, compounding or processing of a controlled substance, other than marijuana, directly or indirectly by extraction from a substance of natural origin and includes the packaging or repackaging of the substance or labeling the container the controlled substance is in.

 Charges for Manufacturing of a Controlled Substance, under the Health and Safety Code and Texas Controlled Substances Act, can be very complex.
 Additionally, Manufacturing cases can carry very severe sentences if convicted.
-It is important to hire a lawyer who is experienced in these cases to make sure every possible aspect of your case, the evidence and possible defenses are looked at.
+It is important to hire a drug crimes attorney who is experienced in these cases to make sure every possible aspect of your case, the evidence and possible defenses are looked at.
 If you have been arrested for Manufacturing of a Controlled Substance call me immediately and let me get to work on your case.

 In Texas there are three ways that a delivery of a controlled substance can occur: 1.) actual transfer, 2.) constructive transfer and 3.) offer to sell.
 Actual transfer occurs when one person transfers the real possession of the controlled substance from one person to another.
 Constructive delivery is when one person gives the controlled substance to an intermediary, who then transfers it to a third party.
 Delivery can also occur with nothing more than making the drug available to another person by placing the drug within his reach, even though there is no actual handling of the thing from one person to another.